 Hope nodded.
 “Yeah,” she said wryly.
 “Lips like sugar.”

 “Exactly!”
 Agnes sighed dramatically.

 A lift descended and the doors slid open.
-Agnes continued her monologue as they entered, her already wide eyes widening even more as she described the perfection of a man she hadn’t even spoken to.
+Agnes continued her monologue as they entered, her eyes widening as she described the perfection of a man she hadn’t even spoken to.
 Hope listened, her feelings vacillating between amusement and boredom.
 She was used to it.
 If Agnes had suddenly started talking about politics or history, or kept silent, then Hope would have had to check her temperature to make sure she was all right.